ArjunReddy07/wind-stf/docs/thesis/md/background.md

 Table ???.
 How WPG forecasting can generate value for operators, according to forecasting horizon (\cite{jung2014forecasting}).

-The intermittency of renewables motivated an alternative representation for the power generation: the capacity factor (CF).
-CF is defined as the ratio of the actual generated power and the installed power.
+The intermittency of renewables motivated an alternative representation for the power generation: the *capacity factor* (CF).
+CF is defined as the ratio of the actual generated power and the installed capacity.
 When considering WPG data across long timespans for both analysis and forecasting, it is usual that new commissionings take place, which manifests as a step disturbance into the overall generated power.
-In this case, CF can be useful as it is mostly insensitive to new installations.
+In this case, CF can be useful as it is mostly insensitive to single new commissionings.

 Climate and weather-conditioned local wind velocities imply for the power generation not only significant temporal dependencies, but also significant spatial dependencies.
 As air masses influence one another in different scales, wind power generation in neighboring turbines tend to present higher correlations than turbines distant from one another (\cite{engeland2017variability}).
 Therefore, wind power generation is a phenomenon with dominant spatio-temporal dependencies.